CPD Program FAQ's

 5. What defines an Area of Practice?

-Participants define their own Area of Practice against a list developed in consultation.
-This includes area specific to a practitioner’s specialty and the other relating to areas relevant to all specialties (i.e., communication etc).
+Participants define their own Area of Practice against a list of developed in consultation.
+This includes area specific to a practitioner's specialty and the other relating to areas relevant to all specialties (i.e., communication etc).

 At least 50% of CPD activity must relate to a participant's current Area of Practice.
 The remaining 50% of CPD activities can relate to an Area of Practice or other interests such as pursuing re-skilling or re-training opportunities.
 Area of Practice can be adjusted at any time throughout the CPD year by the participant. -